List of Totally Spies! characters: Tim Scam

-A psychotic, narcissistic, and sociopathic mastermind with destructive plans for the world and WOOHP.
-He first appears in "The New Jerry" episode, where he kidnaps Jerry and replaces him at WOOHP, going under the alias "Mac Smit", and giving the girls an assignment but sabotaging their vehicles.
-He is later revealed to be a former WOOHP weapons technician who developed a heat-ray capable of evaporating the Earth's oceans; he ultimately got fired for illegal use of WOOHP weapons and seeks revenge on the organization.
+Tim Scam is a psychotic, narcissistic, and sociopathic mastermind with destructive plans for the world and WOOHP.
+He first appears in "The New Jerry" episode, where he kidnaps Jerry, dumps him somewhere and replaces him at WOOHP, going under a fake name "Mac Smit" and created a fake video about Jerry's retirement.
+He gives the girls assignments but secretly tries to kill them.
+He is later revealed to be a former WOOHP weapons technician who developed a heat-ray capable of evaporating the Earth's oceans; he ultimately got fired by Jerry for illegal use of WOOHP weapons and seeks revenge on the organization.
 In "Mommies Dearest" he escaped from jail and attempted to get revenge on the girls by mind-controlling their mothers and using them to kill the girls.
 In "Morphing is so 1987" Tim attempts to destroy WOOHP using T-1000 robots capable of mimicking the appearance of others.
 He reappears in season 4 as a member of LAMOS.

+Manny Wong

+Manny Wong is a former manicurist whose salon went out of business when the automated salon Mega Mani Mania came into view.
+First seen in "Mani-Maniac Much?", Wong sought revenge on Mega Mani Mania only to be defeated and imprisoned.

+He returns in "Baddies on a Blimp" to take revenge by working with Yves Mont Blanc and Violet Vanderfleet.

 Violet Vanderfleet

 Violet Vanderfleet is a botanist who appears in "Evil Bouquets Are So Passe".
 She develops a hybrid of poisonous plants that are able to move on their own and knock out their targets with sleeping gas.
 In the episode, she delivers the plants to all the guys who have dumped her, and plans to use the flowers to destroy all of the men in the world and to stand up for all the heartbroken girls.
 She is eventually stopped when one of the plants catches a strand of her hair and attacks her, putting her to sleep until WOOHP arrests her and undoes the effects with an antidote.

 She returns in the episode "Baddies on a Blimp" where she, Manny Wong and Yves Mont Blanc are accidentally released and take over the WOOHP blimp.